-Thyme and Thymol - Herbal Health Benefits
+Thyme and Thymol: Herbal Health Benefits

-Thyme - A Useful Herb
+A Useful and Lovely Herb

 Thyme is a lovely herb that has been used for culinary and medicinal purposes since ancient times.
-People of the past valued the plant as a tasty addition to meals, as a treatment for disease and as a preservative.
+People of the past valued the plant as a tasty addition to meals, as a treatment for disease, and as a preservative.
 Today the plant is popular with people who enjoy its interesting flavour and scent as well as those who like to use it as an ornamental plant or a traditional medicine.
 Thyme leaves are a great addition to food and make a flavourful tea.

 Thyme contains an antimicrobial oil which contains a variety of chemicals.
 The most effective germ killer in this oil is a chemical called thymol.
 Thymol has killed both bacteria and fungi in lab tests.
 The chemical is used in toothpastes and mouthwashes for oral health and is present in some products used to treat toenail fungus.
 It's also used to kill mites and mold in beehives and is registered as a pesticide.
 Thymol is added to perfumes and cosmetics to provide fragrance.

 Thyme is pronounced like the word "time" while thymol is pronounced "thigh-mol ".